Antoine Mostaert: Life

 In addition to linguistics he worked on ethnography and folklore.
 In 1926 he began work on an analysis of the Secret History of the Mongols.
 Overall, Mostaert seems to have had the most extensive command of Mongol of any twentieth century Western scholar, derived from his decades living among the Ordos Mongols as a pastor.
-Nicholas Poppe called him “...the most outstanding scholar in the field of Mongolian studies.”
+Nicholas Poppe called him "...the most outstanding scholar in the field of Mongolian studies."
 Mostaert was particularly prolific as a consultant aiding other scholars, both Chinese and Western, and his scholarly impact cannot be judged solely from his formal publications.
 His main disciple was Henry Serruys, who has worked extensively on the history of Mongol-Ming relations.

-The private library and papers of A. Mostaert are kept at the Scheut Memorial Library in Leuven, Belgium.
+The private library and papers of Mostaert are kept at the Scheut Memorial Library in Leuven, Belgium.